tjwaterman99/quicksplit-api/ROADMAP.md

 ## Finish the CLI and backend

 - Build out a better CLI test suite.
+- Do the refactor (routes, setup worker node, etc)
+- Capture more data in the experiments (last exposure, etc)

 ## Distribute the CLI on PyPI